adrianshort/single_authority_planning_applications/README.md

 8. Run the scraper.
 9. Use the [Morph API](https://morph.io/documentation/api) to grab your scraped data or download CSV/SQLite files straight from your scraper page.
 You must be signed in to do that.
 10. On your scraper's Settings page, tick the `Auto run` box to make your scraper run once per day.

+This project is powered by the [UK Planning Scraper](https://github.com/adrianshort/uk_planning_scraper) Ruby gem.